 These are balanced cables typically used for microphones and other balanced audio equipment such as a mixing desk or studio monitors.
 They’re often called mic cables or cannon cables.

 In the above photo, the female connector is shown on the left and male on the right.

-At first glance a MIDI cable looks similar to a XLR, but MIDI uses 5 pins while XLR uses 3.
+At first glance, a MIDI cable looks similar to an XLR, but MIDI uses 5 pins while XLR uses 3.
 If you’re familiar with the Roland MIDI pickups such as the GK-3, they use a 13-pin cable.

 Optical Audio cables

 You’re unlikely to come across an optical audio cable unless you’re setting up a home theater system.
 But just so you’re aware they exist, this is what they look like:

 Optical cables transmit digital audio as pulses of light which is completely different to every other cable on this list.

 Types of USB cables